kikofernandez/otp/system/doc/reference_manual/documentation.md

 You can also only build part of the docs by calling `./docs.sh stdlib`.

+`./docs.sh` will clone a [special version of ex_doc](https://github.com/garazdawi/ex_doc/tree/lukas/fix-erlang-doc-support) for use.
+If ex_doc already is in the path it will use that instead.

 Important files:

 - `lib/erl_docgen/src/eep48_to_markdown.erl` - This module converts the docs for